Black Faculty and Staff Association

 What we do

 The organization was established circa 1988 by seven African American employees as a desired outcome to network and discuss issues.
 25 years later, the BFSA continues to serve as a trusted resource for Murray State faculty and staff members by providing a forum for meaningful exchanges.
-We also historically partner with the Office of Multicultural Affairs (OMA) community to assist with outreach to our communities on and off campus.
+We also historically partner with the Office of Multicultural Initiatives, Student Leadership & Inclusive Excellence (OMA) community to assist with outreach to our communities on and off campus.
 We hope that you will join us for many exciting events this academic year.
 You do not need to be a member of the BFSA to participate in BFSA or OMA activities/events.

 We hope that you will consider becoming a member of the BFSA.
 Annual membership is only $25.00.
 Benefit from networking, recognition for your achievements, professional development, etc. Get early notifications about programs and events.
 With us, you are seen, heard and supported.
 We hope that you will participate and help us to enhance a culture of "oneness for all."